1. How can you help me?

 - Your new employer will send you an application form for the work permit

-- You complete the form, return it to your new employer, wait 6-8 weeks and start packing your bags!
+- You complete the form, sent it back, wait 6-8 weeks and start packing your bags!

 12. How do I begin?